alexrobincrabbe/build_a_treehouse/README.md

 - Provide a source of information about building a treehouse.
 - Showcase the treehouse built by the website owner.
 - Gain subscribers through the newsletter.
-- Make contact with people with similar interests, exhange ideas.
+- Make contact with people with similar interests, exchange ideas.

 ### User Stories
-1. As a user interested in making a treehouse, I expect to see different kind of treehouses.
+1. As a user interested in making a treehouse, I expect to see different kinds of treehouses.
 2. I expect to see different stages of treehouse construction.
 3. I expect to find information to inform me how I should build a treehouse.
 4. I expect to be able to contact the website owner for more information and to have questions answered.
-5. I would like to be able to follow the website owners progress in building a treehouse through the newsletter.
+5. I would like to be able to follow the website owners' progress in building a treehouse through the newsletter.

 ## Visual Design
 ### Wireframes